Division Mission Statements

 Chair: Stephen Stein, PhD.
 He can be reached at S613s@aol.com

-DC Psychological Association Student Committee is dedicated to enhancing the professional development of graduate students by providing opportunities in advocacy, leadership, networking, mentoring, research, and training within the DCPA.
+DC Psychological Association Student Committee is dedicated to enhancing the professional development of students in psychology by providing opportunities in advocacy, leadership, networking, mentoring, research, and training within the DCPA.

 Chairs: Michael Ray and Jaqueline Castaneda